dochy-ksti/deberta_for_othello/README.md

  Result: The DeBERTa model, after 3 hours of training, exhibited performance equivalent to a [CNN model](https://github.com/dochy-ksti/rust_general_alphazero_othello) trained for 43 minutes.

- If you want to try this yourself, "cargo build --release" and "python -m python main.py release".
+ If you want to try this yourself, "cargo build --release" and "python -m python.main release".
 This requires pytorch and CUDA.